beyescay/memento/README.md

 I have to tell a little secret here before we get carried away by the magic of `Spaced Repitition`

-Even after these 4 repititions, the memory is still going to decay.
-But we just slowed down the decay rate.
-To give you an idea of how much of an improvement we have made with this pattern of spaced reptition, here are some numbers.
+Even after these 4 repititions, sadly, the memory is still going to decay.
+It's not going to last forever.
+(Did I just burst your bubble?)
+All we did was, we just slowed down the decay rate of the memory.
+But with just four repititions, we ended up slowing down the decay rate significantly.
+To give you an idea of how much of an improvement we have made with this pattern of spaced repitition, here are some numbers.

-After the fourth repitition, this is how long it would take to completely forget the information.
+After the fourth repitition, this is how long it would take to completely forget an information.

 ```
 315 days ~ 10.5 months
 ```

-And without any repititions, guess how long it would take to completely forget the information.
+And without any repititions, guess how long it would take to completely forget the same information.
 ```
 2 days
 ```